anjetech/anjetech/README.md

-## Hi there 👋
+Hi there! 👋

-I'm Anje, a software engineering student with a passion for frontend development and web design.
+I’m Anje, a software engineering student based in South Africa.

-I love transforming ideas into beautiful, functional applications—whether it's crafting sleek interfaces, playing with fonts and styles, or refining user experiences that just *feel right*.
-My work blends creativity with precision, and I thrive on turning concepts into code.

-When I'm not coding, you'll probably find me curled up with a good book or brainstorming the next big project.
-I also enjoy collaborating on group assignments, especially when it involves clean documentation and impactful design.

-### 🎨 What I Enjoy:
-- Frontend development with a focus on styling and usability.
-- Building dynamic web apps.
+I love turning creative ideas into stylish, functional web applications that feel intuitive and look amazing.
+Fonts, colors, and layout are my playground—and I’m all about crafting interfaces that users actually enjoy.

+Outside of code and styling, you’ll find me reading novels, exploring new tech tools, or collaborating on group projects that make a real impact.
+I also enjoy refining documentation and making academic work shine.

-### 🤓 Fun Facts:
+### Fun Facts:
-- I don’t like coffee or tea (yes, really!)
+- I don’t like coffee or tea.
-- Reading is my go-to escape
----